Parents and Their Feelings

 Even when families are accepting, we may hear teachers or religious leaders condemn gays.
 Some say gays need to change or that they must live their lives without an intimate relationship.
 They may even accuse gays of perverting others; that is, seducing young, heterosexual people.
 Religion and Human Rights

 These judgments reflect the rejection of sexual and gender minorities present in society.
-They express the belief that LGBTQ+ people do not have the basic right to experience their sexuality in the same way that their heterosexual people do.
+They express the belief that LGBTQ+ people do not have the basic right to experience sexuality in the same way that their heterosexual people do.
 Moreover, when the media presents homophobic people as authority figures, they help create and spread an atmosphere of fear.
 These negative messages find a way into our lives and we end up internalizing them and believing they are true without much questioning.
 They make us feel uncomfortable with the members of the LGBTQ+ community.
 It is part of human nature to want to belong.

 Fears and Worries